-- Verify information provided by high-volume sellers.
-High volume sellers are required to provide information to the online marketplace within 24 hours of becoming a seller. - Maintain this verifying information and update the information on an annual basis to ensure that it remains accurate. - Display reporting mechanisms to ensure that buyers can report sellers. - Ensure that products being advertised and sold by third parties are clearly labelled as such. - Where they warehouse, distribute, or otherwise fulfil a consumer product (i.e., an online marketplace that also operates fulfilment centres), disclose the identity of a third-party seller if that seller is different to the seller listed on the product listing page^{xxvii}.
+• Verify information provided by high-volume sellers.
+These sellers are required to provide information to the online marketplace within 24 hours of becoming a seller.

+- Maintain this verifying information and update the information on an annual basis to ensure that it remains accurate. - Display reporting mechanisms to ensure that buyers can report sellers. - Ensure that products being advertised and sold by third parties are clearly labelled as such. - When the online marketplace warehouses, distributes or otherwise fulfils a consumer product (i.e. an online marketplace that also operates fulfilment centres), they must disclose the identity of a third-party seller if that seller is different to the one listed on the product listing pagexxvii.

-The Arkansas Bill is similar in content to the federal Integrity, Notification, and Fairness in Online Retail Marketplaces for Consumers Act (the "Inform Consumers Act") which has not yet been adopted.
-The federal Bill, which is expected to be reintroduced in the US senate, will require online marketplaces to verify and disclose third-party seller information to consumers^{xxviii}.
+The Arkansas Bill is similar in content to the Federal Integrity, Notification, and Fairness in Online Retail Marketplaces for Consumers Act (the "Inform Consumers Act") which has not yet been adopted.
+The federal Bill, which is expected to be reintroduced in the US senate, will require online marketplaces to verify and disclose third-party seller information to consumersxxviii.
 Other US states are working towards introducing similar legislative measures.

 Within this context, there is a clear international precedent for introducing legislative measures relating to online marketplaces.
-Given that states within the US have introduced legislation, it is clear they do not believe that the legislation would be prohibitive to the growth and development of online marketplace.
+Given that states within the US have introduced legislation, it is clear they do not believe that it would be prohibitive to the growth and development of online marketplaces.
 Instead, the legislation, through acting to protect consumers, will instil greater confidence in online marketplaces, and encourage further growth and development.